 - Excessive vocalizing.
-If your cat is normally quiet and will not stop yowling to save her life, chances are she is calling out for a mate.
+If your cat is normally quiet and will not stop yowling, chances are she is calling out for a mate.

 - Super affectionate.
 If your female cat’s affection level has risen, it could be a sign that she is in heat.
-Cats in heat will rub up against any surface – including you – to spread her individual scent.
-Cats scents change when they are in heat, and she is letting every tomcat know she is looking for a sire.
+Cats in heat will rub up against any surface, including you, to spread their individual scents.
+Cats scents change when they are in heat.
+Kitty is letting every tomcat know she is looking for a sire.

 - She wants out of the house.
 Indoor female cats that all of a sudden are incredibly determined to get outside may be in heat.
 She may smell a possible mate outside, or she wants to continue spreading her scent to advertise her availability.
 If you have an outdoor cat, she may not return as frequently.